 Why does smoked food taste so good?

-There is something about smoked food which seems to tap into a primary part of our DNA.
-Smoked foods target the fifth taste bud – umami.
+There is something about smoked food that seems to tap into a primary part of our DNA.
+Smoked foods target the fifth taste bud - umami.
 Appealing to the desire for deliciousness, smoked foods provide an endorphin-releasing element which makes eating even better.
 It’s no wonder why smoking food has grown in popularity over the years with a pickup in BBQ competitions, forums, and websites like SmokingMeatGeeks.com.

 When food is smoked it also provides two other essential elements which make enjoyable food even more pleasurable; a delicious aroma and a delectable texture.
 These stimuli make for an overall more sumptuous meal.

 The first thing to note is that there are two different ways to smoke food; wet smoking and dry smoking.